 Step 3 of 3 of setting up private name servers.

 This article is all about fixing your glue by checking the SOA and NS records in your domain's DNS zone and making sure they match exactly the name servers used at your registrar.

 Fixing the Glue

 Depending on your hosting plan, the instructions for making the proper changes for your DNS Glue will vary.
-Please refer to the appropriate section below with instructions for your specific control panel.
+Please refer to the appropriate sections below with instructions for your control panel.

 The following steps will walk you through how to change the NS records when using private name servers within your WHM.

 - Log in to WHM.